soup-bowl/opensim-sandbox/standalone-hypergrid/readme.md

-# OpenSimulator - HyperGrid
+# OpenSimulator - Hypergrid

-This experiment runs OpenSimulator in [standalone mode](http://opensimulator.org/wiki/Configuration), but with the ability to connect up to the [HyperGrid network](http://opensimulator.org/wiki/Hypergrid).
+This experiment runs OpenSimulator in [standalone mode](http://opensimulator.org/wiki/Configuration), but with the ability to connect up to the [Hypergrid network](http://opensimulator.org/wiki/Hypergrid).

 **Check the repository root readme for answers to most questions.**